Gar Heard: College career

-In 1966, Heard chose to attend the University of Oklahoma (OU), over the University of Southern Illinois.
-At the time he graduated, Heard was the Sooners' all-time leading rebounder and second-leading scorer.
-As a senior, he averaged 21.7 points and 12.5 rebounds per game.
-The school has described him as "OU's first true superstar."
-He was selected first-team All-Big Eight for the 1969-70 season.
-Heard played under head coach John McLeod for three seasons (1967-1970).
-(McLeod would later coach Heard as an NBA player and Heard would serve as an assistant coach under McLeod).
+Heard received 60 college scholarship offers.
+Heard chose to attend the University of Oklahoma (OU), over the University of Southern Illinois.
+Heard played for OU's varsity team under head coach John MacLeod for three seasons (1967 to 1970), in the Big Eight Conference.
+MacLeod would later coach Heard as an NBA player and Heard would serve as an assistant coach under MacLeod.